kuttor/elbow/README.md

 # elbow

-Although I thoroughly love the aws-cli it's power is somewhat limited... and, one of those areas is in the ELB realm.
+Although I thoroughly love the aws-cli it's power is somewhat limited... one of those areas is in the ELB realm.
 So due to that fact for your viewing and command-line pleasure I present to you Elbow, a CLI utility for the ELB junkies.

 Currently in Development.